 While indicating that the upper colony could raise its own queen or that a good queen cell – or a mailed caged queen – could be used, he strongly advocated using bees with a new queen in a well-established a nucleus colony.
 This technique establishes and builds the upper unit quickly.
 At the same time he under-supered the new top unit with two empty supers of drawn comb to facilitate expansion of the founding lower unit.
 Once established, the two units were united by replacing the dividing inner cover with a queen excluder, with additional supers also being added to the upper second-queen unit as needed.
 Farrar noted that the system – in some later developments – should be able to employ about half the number of shallow supers using full depth supers.

-(a) strong single-queen colony employing good previous season queen built early in the season with brood supers regularly reversed to arrest swarming and to encourage the queen to lay at near capacity;
+(a) strong single-queen colony employing good previous season queen (OQ) built early in the season with brood supers is regularly reversed to arrest swarming and to encourage the queen to lay at near capacity;

 (b) colony split, new queen is established in upper unit above inner cover and lower unit supered to facilitate expansion;

-(c) two-queen unit further supered and dynamically operated during the honey flow;
+(c) two-queen unit with new queen (NQ) and old queen (OQ) is further supered and dynamically operated during the honey flow;

-(d) brood and super chambers rearranged towards end of the honey flow
+(d) brood and super chambers are rearranged towards end of the honey flow; and

-(e) colony consolidated to strong overwintering unit with all excluders removed.
+(e) colony is consolidated to a strong overwintering unit with all excluders removed.